srijeet2310/srijeet2310.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Started working as a systems software engineer at the devtools perfworks team at NVIDIA Graphics Private Limited in Pune, Maharashtra, India
+Started working as a systems software engineer at the devtools perfworks team at NVIDIA Graphics Private Limited in Pune, Maharashtra, India.